bronsbrg/Bananavigation/README.md

 - **`2`** - turn left.
 - **`3`** - turn right.

-The task is episodic, and the environment is considered solved when the agent gets an average score of +13 over 100 consecutive episodes.
+The task is episodic, and the environment is considered solved when the agent gets an average score of +13 over 100 consecutive episodes per project requirements, although +16 was used here to stress the agent slightly more as this is still inclusive of the required +13.

 ### Getting Started